blues-clues-security/orbitlink/README.md

 cd C:\APP
 APP.exe APP_control
 ```
-## Red Team
-- Below is a suggested methodology for breaking the functionalities of this application suite (other than the less than obvious killing processes)

 ## Resources

 ### SOSI
 - Included some sample data taken from [Space-Track.org](space-track.org/#recent) which shows every element (ELSET) published on the indicated Julian date, prepended by the year.
 - Also included is a list of LEO, GEO, MEO, and HEO objects indicated by filename.
 Note, the specific orbit data is in a "3LE" three line element which indicates the name of the space object, followed by the TLE.
 This data is for every object in the specified group that has received an update within the past 30 days.
 (CAO: 20230723)